symphonycms/members/README.markdown

 The Members: Lock Role filter should be used as an additional security measure to ensure that the member cannot DOM hack their own Role.
 This filter ensures a newly registered member will always be of the Default Role or if updating a Member record, the filter ensures the Role doesn't change from the Member's current role.
 If you do not use the Member: Role field, you don't need this filter on your Registration event.
 If you want to elevate a Member between Roles, this can be done in the backend, or don't use this filter.
 Care will need to be taken that a Member is not able to change their Role to whatever they please.

+### Members: Validate Password

+The Members: Validate Password is a pre-save filter that will check if a posted password is correct for the logged-in Member.
+If the password is valid the filter will return true and the section event will be executed.
+Otherwise it will return false, which will terminate the section event before anything is saved.

 ### Members: Update Password

 The Members: Update Password filter is useful on Events where the member may update some of their profile information, and updating their password is optional.
 It essentially tells the extension that if the member hasn't provided their password, yet it's set to required, it's ok, just remember their current password details.
+Additionally, if a password has been posted, this filter will log the Member in with this new password.

+### Members: Login

+The Members: Login filter is useful if a Member's password has been changed by an event.
+It will log the Member in with the new (posted) password.
+If you need the password to be optional, use the Members: Update Password filter instead.

+This filter can, for example, be used to directly log a Member in after registration.
+But since any "magically added" Member information in your page XML is actually added before events are executed, it will not reflect the login (i.e. still tell you that the Member is not logged in).
+In this case you should enforce a new page request by adding a redirect to your event.

 ## Roles and Permissions